tsokac2/newIrishLife.3.0/README.md

 **14.** Plan and implement Emailjs API service for Newsletter form.

-**15.** Take notes for all major development issue, their solutions, challenges, project credits, and SLACK community guidance.
+**15.** Take notes for all major development issues, their solutions, challenges, project credits, and SLACK community guidance.

 ### Wireframes